 Study the Terrain

 Your planned hiking path should not feel like a strange land to you.
 Study the area, familiarize yourself with its flora, fauna, weather.
 Are there dangerous predators or venomous snakes around?
 Which plants on your path you can use for food or medicine?
 What are the temperatures to be expected?
 Might it rain and flood?
 What does the weather report say?
+Try also reading the weather on your own.
 These all are things that you should seriously take into consideration if you’re hiking on your own.

 Another related factor to consider is the closeness to roads and towns.
 If you’re a hiking newbie and something happens, you should be able to reach other people as fast as possible.
 Go get a map and get to know the area better, it might save you from some troubles.